 for the Rhode Island State Plan for Alzheimer's Disease and Related Disorders and

-As an Executive Director in assisted living specializing in dementia care, the one clear message from family members was that professionals; doctors, nurses, first responders, did not understand how to care for or interact with their loved ones.
+As an Executive Director in assisted living specializing in dementia care, the one clear message from family members was that professionals, doctors, nurses, and first responders did not understand how to care for or interact with their loved ones.

 This is the reason for Dementia Training for Life: